splineops/splineops/docs/user-guide/02_resize.rst

 - our method :func:`~splineops.resize.resize` **Cubic** (plain cubic spline interpolation),
 - our method :func:`~splineops.resize.resize` **Cubic Antialiasing** (projection-based low-pass + resize).

-On the Kodak examples shipped with :ref:`SplineOps <api-index>`, the results are consistent with the theory:
+On the Kodak examples shipped with :ref:`SplineOps <api-index>`, the numbers line up with the theory:

-- :func:`~splineops.resize.resize` **Cubic** behaves like the “classic” cubic filters (SciPy, OpenCV, scikit-image, PyTorch bicubic without antialiasing): similar sharpness, similar SNR/MSE/SSIM, with competitive or better runtimes than the heavier scientific stacks.
+- :func:`~splineops.resize.resize` **Cubic** behaves like the “classic” cubic filters (SciPy, OpenCV, scikit-image, PyTorch bicubic without antialiasing): visually similar sharpness and very similar SNR/MSE/SSIM, often at lower cost than the heavier scientific stacks.
-- :func:`~splineops.resize.resize` **Cubic Antialiasing** generally achieves the best or near-best SNR and SSIM on the ROI for strong downsampling, while strongly reducing aliasing artefacts compared to plain cubic, at the cost of only a modest runtime overhead.
+- :func:`~splineops.resize.resize` **Cubic Antialiasing** typically improves SNR and SSIM by a **few dB and a few hundredths of SSIM** over plain cubic in the ROI when downsampling aggressively.
+Because SNR is in decibels, a 3–6 dB lead means roughly :math:`1.4{-}2\times` smaller RMS error, which is a substantial gain for the same zoom factor.

 The first figure below shows the global image, the ROI used for metrics, and the same ROI after a first-pass :ref:`SplineOps <api-index>` antialiasing shrink, all at a zoom